What is Family Therapy?

-Each session typically lasts for about 45 minutes to an hour and are spaced at intervals of two to three weeks.
+Each session typically lasts 45 minutes to an hour and is spaced at intervals of two to three weeks.

 What Happens During a Family Therapy Session?

 All family therapists have their unique way of approaching.
-A typical FT session, however, entails filling out some paperwork, usually in advance of the first session.
+A typical FT session entails filling out some paperwork, usually in advance of the first session.

 During the initial stages, a family therapist listens to the concerns of all the family members that made them seek therapy in the first place.
-While asking questions, the therapist observes the family’s interactions with one another.
+While asking questions, the therapist observes the family’s interactions.
 The therapist will try to get all the family members to sit together for at least the initial part of the session.

 The initial stages of family therapy also involve understanding the hierarchies within a family, including:

 - the roles and responsibilities of every member

 - the person(s) having the authority of decision-making in the family